Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Introduction

-Therefore, in this paper, we provide a new perspective where detecting objects is motivated as a high-level semantic feature detection task.
-Like edges, corners, blobs and other feature detectors, the proposed detector scans for feature points all over the image, for which the convolution is naturally suited.
-However, unlike these traditional low-level feature detectors, the proposed detector goes for a higher-level abstraction, that is, we are looking for central points where there are objects.
+Therefore, in this paper, we argue in the favor of posing pedestrian detection as high-level semantic feature detection task.
+However, unlike traditional low-level feature detectors, the proposed detector goes for a higher-level abstraction, that is, we are looking for central points where there are objects.
 Besides, similar to the blob detection, we also predict the scales of the central points.
-However, instead of processing an image pyramid to determine the scale as in traditional blob detection, we predict object scale with also a straightforward convolution in one pass upon a fully convolution network (FCN) \cite{long2015fully}, considering its strong capability.
-As a result, pedestrian and face detection is simply formulated as a straightforward center and scale prediction task via convolution.
+However, instead of processing an image pyramid to determine the scale as in traditional blob detection, we also predict object scale with a straightforward convolution in one pass upon a fully convolution network (FCN) \cite{long2015fully}, considering its strong capability.
+As a result, pedestrian and face detection is simply formulated as a straightforward center and scale prediction task via CNNs.
+Therefore, the proposed CSP detector separates the ``where" and ``how" subproblems into two different convolutions.
+These design choices enables CSP to enjoy an anchor-free (short for window-free or anchor-anchor-free) setting, considerably reducing the difficulty in training configuration and hyper-parameter optimization.
 The overall pipeline of the proposed method, denoted as \textbf{C}enter and \textbf{S}cale \textbf{P}rediction (\textbf{CSP}) based detector, is illustrated in Fig. \ref{fig:pipeline}.